Cardo: Beirut, Lebanon

-The Cardo Maximus was the main north–south street of Roman Berytus.
+The cardo maximus was the main north–south street of Roman Berytus.
 A section of the street – 100 meters long or so – was discovered during excavation works, flanked by two rows of limestone pedestals.
 These pedestals once carried 6-meter-high columns supporting roofed colonnades on either side of the street.
 A stairway in the eastern colonnade gave access to a large building complex.

-The Cardo Maximus connected the Forum to another complex that extended from the present Al-Azariyeh building to Riad Al Solh Square.
+The cardo maximus connected the forum to another complex that extended from the present Al-Azariyeh building to Riad Al Solh Square.
 Archaeological excavations uncovered two successive levels of the street, the oldest dating to the 2nd century CE.
-The later, wider street was laid out during the 4th century A.D.
-The floors of the colonnades on both levels of the Cardo Maximus were embellished with mosaic pavements.
-These were covered, in the 6th century CE., with a thin coat of white lime plaster.
+The later, wider street was laid out during the 4th century AD.
+The floors of the colonnades on both levels of the cardo maximus were embellished with mosaic pavements.
+These were covered, in the 6th century CE, with a thin coat of white lime plaster.
 Fragments of the floors remained in use until the 19th century.
-Roman columns were re-used in the foundations of later buildings constructed within the pavement of the Cardo, reducing the main street of Roman Berytus into a small alley.
+Roman columns were re-used in the foundations of later buildings constructed within the pavement of the cardo, reducing the main street of Roman Berytus into a small alley.

 Poreč, Croatia

-In the seaside resort of Poreč, Croatia, both Cardo Maximus and Decumanus have retained their original names and still serve as the main streets of the historic town centre.
+In the seaside resort of Poreč, Croatia, both cardo maximus and decumanus have retained their original names and still serve as the main streets of the historic town centre.